 The secret behind all this is that it is low-impact.

 A low-impact exercise is not as tiring and very friendly to your joints. as a matter of fact, rebounding is also good for seniors, and with precautions, is a safe option for pregnant women to stay active.

 In the next sections, you’ll not only specifically learn the health benefits but also tips on how long you should be jumping on a trampoline to yield faster results.
 You’ll also discover exercises for weight loss and a list of recommendations should decide to get one.

 Is Jumping on a Trampoline Good Exercise?

 They found out that jumping on a trampoline for 20 minutes has roughly the same calorie-burning capacity as when you run at 6 mph or ride your bike at a speed of 14 mph.

 The study that ACE conducted involved 24 fit college students.
 Each of them was given a mini-trampoline and was told to follow a 19-minute exercise video.
 While they were exercising, their heart rates were monitored as well as their oxygen consumption.

 The long-time myth of trampoline as not being effective for fitness has been scientifically debunked.

 But did you know that the fitness benefits of trampolining are already a well-known fact even as far back as WWII?

-If you’re going to dive deeper into its history, you’ll find out that trampoline was actually used to keep the armed forces in good physical condition.
+If you’re going to dive deeper into its history, you’ll find out that the trampoline was actually used to keep the armed forces in good physical condition.